382758.PNG

 Vocational Rehabilitation Benefits

-An employer must provide vocational rehabilitation to an injured worker who cannot return to the job he or she held prior to the injury and does not have the skills and functional capacity to return to a job that pays a comparable wage.
+An employer is required to provide vocational rehabilitation to an injured worker who cannot return to the job held prior to the injury and lacks the skills or functional capacity to perform work paying a comparable wage.

-The carrier/employer must refer a worker who has been out of work for 90 days for a vocational screening.
-A worker can also request a screening before then if it looks like he or she will not be able return to his or her job.
-The screening determines whether the worker is entitled to vocational rehabilitation services.
+The employer or insurance carrier must refer any worker who has been out of work for 90 days to a vocational screening.
+A worker may also request a screening earlier if it appears they will not be able to return to their previous job.
+The purpose of this screening is to determine whether the worker is entitled to vocational rehabilitation services.

 How Jarvis & Modun Helps Its Clients Get Quality Vocational Rehabilitation Services

-Sometimes the employer or its insurance carrier fails to inform the injured worker of his or her right to vocational rehabilitation services or fails to refer the worker for an entitlement assessment within the time it’s suppose to.
-Jarvis & Modun pushes carriers/employers live up to their obligations of providing quality vocational rehabilitation services consistent with Vermont Law in a timely manner.
-When one of our clients is found entitled to vocational rehabilitation services, we work closely with his or her vocational counselor to see that a Return to Work Plan gets created that is right for the client.
+Sometimes employers or their insurance carriers fail to inform injured workers of their right to vocational rehabilitation services or neglect to refer them for entitlement assessments within the required timeframe.
+At Jarvis & Modun, we ensure carriers and employers meet their obligations to provide quality vocational rehabilitation services promptly, in accordance with Vermont law.
+When one of our clients is found entitled to these services, we work closely with their vocational counselor to ensure a Return to Work Plan is developed that is tailored to the client’s needs.